prrockzed/nvimDev/INSTALL.md

    git clone https://github.com/prrockzed/nvimDev.git ~/.config/nvim
    ```

-## clone (windows)

-Instructions for cloning the on windows system

 ## Verification Results

-I Have Verified that both powershell and WSL installations of nvimDev work correctly
+Both PowerShell and WSL installations of nvimDev were verified to work correctly.

 - **PowerShell Installation**: Successfully Launched Neovim Without Errors
 - **WSL Installation**: Successfully Launched Neovim Without Errors

-Both Installations Allowed to Create And Open Files and Execute Basic Commands Without Any Issues
+Both installations allowed files to be created, opened, and basic commands to be executed without any issues.

 ## Troubleshooting Problems

 -**Issue**: Neovim Does not Start
 -**Solution**: Ensure That Neovim is Installed Correctly And That Path is Added to Your Environmental Variables

 -**Issue**: Plugins Not Loading
 -**Solution**: Make Sure All Dependencies Are Installed , Including ripgrep and any Required Fonts

+-**Issue**: Virtualization not enabled
+-**Solution**: Check if virtualization is enabled in the BIOS/UEFI settings.
+Enable it if necessary, and ensure
+   that WSL or any other virtualization-dependent features are properly set up.

 ## Downloading from Releases